This post was updated (improved!) July 6, 2014.

 You do not need to soak them.

 Run them under water and swish it around.
 Dump the water, and repeat one more time.
-Soaking even for an our after this 2nd rinse did not release any extra starch.
+Soaking even for an hour after the 2nd rinse does not release any extra starch.

 Managing oil temperature